yuvi027/DigitalTwin/README.md

 ## **University Campus Network**

-This project simulate the following real world scenario: Dedicated slices for research labs and students.
+- This project simulate the real world scenario of a unitveristy campus where there are dedicated slices for research labs and students.
+There are three scenarios that will lead to activation and deactivation of slices:
----
+  1. If there is an ongoing exam, the student slice will be deactivated in order to prevent student devices communicating
+  2. If there is a simulation being run in the research lab the researcher's packets are prioritized in the network
+  3. Else the network is shared equally

 # (Edit this as needed)